canhta/CareCircle/docs/brd.md

 *   **Needs**: Peace of mind knowing their loved ones are adhering to their medication schedule; real-time alerts for missed doses or health issues; a consolidated view of their family's health status without being intrusive.
 *   **App Usage**: Will be a power user of the Care Group features, monitoring dashboards, and alert settings.

-### 3.3.
-Persona 3: The General Wellness User
-*   **Description**: Younger adults (20-40 years old) focused on fitness and maintaining a healthy lifestyle.
-*   **Needs**: A unified dashboard for all their health and fitness data from various apps and devices; AI-powered insights and trends to optimize their routine.
-*   **App Usage**: Will focus on the health data aggregation, activity tracking, and AI coaching features.

 ### 3.4.
 Persona 4: The Parent of a Child with Health Needs
 *   **Description**: Parents (30-50 years old) managing the health of a child with a chronic condition (e.g., asthma, Type 1 diabetes, severe allergies).
 They are diligent, highly motivated, and need to coordinate care with schools, other caregivers, and healthcare providers.